 Anxiety and Stress

 ‘I want to improve my self-esteem’ is a common goal of therapy.
 Self-criticism, shame, past negative messages from primary caregivers and bullying are some examples of things that can lower our self esteem.
 The good news is that it is possible to rebuild self-esteem and experience feeling good about who you are.
-Our psychologists can help you find ways to be kinder and more compassionate towards yourself, and shows you how to help reduce the power of the ‘inner critic’ and other inner ‘bullies’ that mess with your self-esteem.
+Our psychologists can help you find ways to be kinder and more compassionate towards yourself, and show you how to help reduce the power of the ‘inner critic’ and other inner ‘bullies’ that mess with your self-esteem.

 Abuse and Trauma

-Events from our past, particularly our childhood have a lasting impact both positive and negative.
+Events from our past, particularly our childhood, have a lasting impact both positive and negative.
 It is well known that events such as physical violence, sexual assault, war, abandonment and neglect can have long ranging negative impacts on our mental health and wellbeing.
 It takes time to heal from trauma.

 Change can shake our world up at times.
 Whether it is adjusting to the loss of a loved one, adjusting to a change of environment, relationship changes, physical loss or other changes.
 Adjustment can be difficult and sometimes there is a feeling of shame that goes with that.
 Our Psychologists can help you with the challenges of adjustment.
 Each situation is unique and our psychologists are there to help you find your way through.